Oshkelosh/oshkelosh/README.md

 ### This project is not even close to ready for production!

 ### Progress:

 As of now, the app launches with sqlite setting up.

 ### Working on:

-I'm creating addons for Printful, Paypal and Postmark to get basic functionality ready
+Finishing routes and logic for basic functionality(manual product add, ect)

 ### Still to do:
-- Create basic addons

 - Finish up models for basic functionality
 - Finish all routes for blueprints
+- Create basic addons
 - Finish 'basic' style
 - Clean up and Standardize code
 - Start expanding on standard addons